-Goodwill - Based on a combination of factors that occurred in the fourth quarter of fiscal 2013, including the operating results of the MMB business unit, management concluded that a goodwill impairment triggering event had occurred. and accordingly performed a testing of the carrying value of \$1,519,000 of goodwill for MMB.
+Goodwill - The carrying value of goodwill is not amortized, but is tested annually as of March 31 as well as whenever events or changes in circumstances indicate that the carrying amount may not be recoverable using a two-step process.
 Based on a combination of factors that occurred in the fourth quarter of fiscal 2013, including the operating results of the MMB business unit, management concluded that a goodwill impairment triggering event had occurred.
 Accordingly, the company performed a testing of the carrying value of \$1,519,000 of goodwill for MMB using a discounted cash flow model to estimate the fair value of the reporting unit.
 After this testing, management concluded that the carrying value of the MMB business unit exceeded the fair value of this reporting unit.
 The implied fair value of the goodwill of the MMB business unit was calculated by allocating the fair values of substantially all of its individual assets, liabilities and identified intangible assets as if MMB business unit had been acquired in a business combination.
-As a result, the Company recorded a non-cash goodwill impairment charge of \$438,000.
+As a result, the Company recorded a non-cash goodwill impairment charge of \$438,000 in fiscal year ended April 30, 2013.
+As of April 30, 2014 management has concluded that no additional impairment of goodwill is required.